-Finally, if your saying to yourself, “All I really need is my water bottle.”
+Finally, if you’re thinking, “All I really need is my water bottle.”
 No worries!
-Your guides will be carrying extra snacks, first aid and sunscreen, so bring a water bottle, but find a way to strap it to your person.
-This can be achieved with webbing and duct tape or a carabiner (make sure that your water bottle is approximately a liter).
+Your guides will be carrying extra snacks and first aid, so if you just want to carry a water bottle, find a way to strap it to your person.
+You can use a simple shoulder strap or rig something up yourself.
+Make sure that your water bottle is approximately one liter